armaansd/pac-mAIn/docs/index.md

 # PROJECT SUMMARY

 <p>The goal of our project is to train our agent to play a modified Mincraft recreation of the game Pac-Man.
 The goal of our agent is to get as many points as possible before time runs out (500 steps).
-The agent will be placed in a 28 x 31 enclosed maze and will have to traverse the map in order to pick up diamonds located around the maze.
+The agent will be placed in a 21 x 21 enclosed maze and will have to traverse the map in order to pick up diamonds located around the maze.
+There will be a total of 35 diamonds for the agent to collect.
 The agent's score will be based on how many diamonds they collect in a given episode.
 We will develop our AI using Malmo. </p>

 <p>In this maze will also include a zombie, replacing the ghost in the original Pac-Man game.
 The agent will have to learn to avoid the zombie as it picks up diamonds.
 If it encounters a zombie and touches it, it will receive a penalty score.</p>